Cancer Might Affect Men and Women Differently, But Everyone Needs Support

 Not all of the differences between men and women are steeped in scientific data.
 There are several social reasons that cancer affects the genders differently.

 Men might avoid doctors – Some research suggests that the disparity in survival rates is the result of fewer men addressing symptoms or getting regular cancer screenings.
 Men tend to avoid medical care more than women.
 Women, on the other hand, tend to seek help faster and be generally more aware and attentive to changes in their bodies.

 The result?
 Men often face later detection, a greater chance of metastasis, and a cancer diagnosis at a higher and more difficult stage to treat.

 Women and men might also take different approaches to fighting cancer.
 Men tend to make treatment decisions based on data and analysis.
 Women tend to examine treatment options and make treatment decisions with more emotion.
 For this reason, women tend to choose the most aggressive form of treatment for their cancer which may be the most successful.

 Women also tend to seek advice from others who have had cancer when making treatment decisions.
 They have strong social connections with their peers that can also help them better withstand their diagnosis and treatment than men.
 Men tend to approach their treatment decisions pragmatically and often have practical, helpful conversations with their doctors.
 Men, however, can have fewer social connections and less emotional support than women.
 All of these factors can affect the outcome of their cancer diagnosis.

 Obviously, there are exceptions to these “rules” of how men and women arrive at decisions regarding their cancer, how they communicate, and how quickly they seek medical advice.
 But, how they do might have serious implications on their health and chances of survival.

-Call Rock the Treatment to Send Cancer Gift Boxes to Men and Women
+Send Cancer Gift Boxes to Men and Women